 [gallery]Outsiders - Not one of us.

-Now availabe on Amazon in the US and in the UK.
+Amazon in the US and

-Also availble on Kindle in the US and in the UK (and you can also get it on Kindle in most other European countries).
+in the UK (and you can also get it on Kindle in most other European countries).

 I've worked on this book since 2008.
 It's a series of controversial interviews exploring the lives of unique, extraordinary and misunderstood people.